sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 is therefore "Normal value".

 The same logic applies for mapping the other observations, its attributes and annotations.

+# Localised strings

+The first best language match according to the user’s preferred language choices in the http Accept-Language header (or if that is not available than according to the system's default language order) is to be used for each localisable message element.
+The message does however not indicate the returned language per localisable element.
+In case that there is no such language match for a particular localisable element, it is optional to:

+- return the element in a system-default language or alternatively to not return the element
+- indicate available alternative languages for the element's maintainable artefact through links to underlying localised resources

+**It is recommended to indicate all languages used anywhere in the message for localised elements through http Content-Language response header (languages of the intended audience) and/or through a “content-language” property in the meta tag.** The main language used can be indicated through the “lang” property in the meta tag.

 # Security Considerations